Car Seat Recycling In Australia 🚗

 According to a FAQ page of Exchange, car seats reduce the risk of injury by 71 per cent to 82 per cent.
 Additionally, it also reduces the risk of death by 28 per cent, compared to if the child is only wearing a seat belt.

-Before we go further into the topic about car seat recycling, let me first discuss with you Waster.
+Before we go further into the topic of car seat recycling, let me first discuss with you Waster.

 Waster is an innovative solution for your waste management and recycling needs.
 Instead of the typical lock-in contracts that other companies offer, Waster offers flexible, 30-day contracts that prove to be much better.